COVID-19 Continuing Ed. Requirements: Live Updates

 - Wisconsinhas issued an order that increases the number of On-Demand credits an attorney can take through December 31, 2020.
 Attorneys working on a deficit from their 2019 requirement and those working on their 2020 deadline can take 30 hours on-demand programming.
 The Legal Ethics requirement will need to be taken via a live online program or an in-person course.

 Continuing Professional Education Modifications

-The following states, in light of COVID-19 dangers and state government restrictions on in-person meetings, currently allow CPE format flexibility:
+The following states, in the light of COVID-19 dangers and state government restrictions on in-person meetings, currently allow CPE format flexibility:

 Alabama; Arizona; Arkansas; California; Colorado; Connecticut; Florida; Georgia; Idaho; Maine; Missouri; Montana; Nebraska; Nevada; North Carolina; Ohio; Oklahoma; Pennsylvania; South Dakota; Tennessee; Texas; Utah; Vermont; Virginia; and Wyoming.

 Your certificate of completion, for course work done under modified rules, will carry a COVID-19 notation.
 Contact your state board for further information.

 Online Professional Education Rule Modifications: A Developing Situation

 The above information is current as of mid-March; this is a developing situation.
 If your state doesn’t appear above, stay tuned—or contact the state board directly.

 The Knowledge Group wishes you good health and strength in these jarring times.